siglens/siglens-docs/docs/migration/elasticsearch/fluentd.md

 # Fluentd

-*Migrating from Elastic Search to Siglens using Fluentd*
+*Migrating from Elastic Search to SigLens using Fluentd*

 ## 1. Install Fluentd